Isaac McCoy: Missionary work in the 1830s

 In 1840, McCoy wrote one of the earliest, most personally informed reports on the Midwestern Native American tribes, The History of Baptist Indian Missions.
-In 1842 he returned East to Louisville, Kentucky, where he directed the Baptist American Indian Mission Association.
-He wrote additional works on Indians and the missions.
-He died there in 1846 and was buried in Western Cemetery.
+After its publication, he was expelled from the Board of Missions and his work with the Secretary of War.
+In 1842, he returned to Louisville, Kentucky, where he was the founding secretary and the director of the Baptist American Indian Mission Association.
+He wrote additional works on tribes and missions.
+He was the sole representative from Kentucky at the formation of the Southern Baptist Convention in Augusta, Georgia, in 1845.

+Death

+His will concluded, "My first care is for my family, my second is for the Indians, for both, I desire to labor while I live and to pray while I am dying."
+On a trip home to Louisville, he suffered an illness due to a severe rain storm.
+His final words included, "Tell the brethren, never to let the Indian mission decline."
+He died a few days later on June 21, 1846, aged 62, and was buried in Western Cemetery.

 Assessment

 McCoy was much more of a social reformer than a missionary, hardly being concerned in his later years with converting Indians to Christianity.
-He "attacked the system of law and custom by which Indians had been kept in bondage" and "his object was to free the Indians from those restraints."
+He "attacked the system of law and custom by which Indians had been kept in bondage" and "his object was to free the Indians from those restraints".
 His solution was to move the Indians beyond where they could be corrupted and exploited by Whites.
-But the tide of westward expansion in the U.S. was too strong and his plans failed.
+But the tide of westward expansion in the United States was too strong and his plans failed.
 His biographer said that the vision of this rude, untutored preacher and pioneer was "somewhat breathtaking".